-2.08 CAR OPERATING STATION
+2.07 CAR OPERATING STATION

-A. Car Operating Station, General: The main car control in each car shall contain the devices required for specific operation mounted in an integral swing return panel requiring no applied faceplate.
-Wrap return shall have a brushed stainless steel finish.
+Car Operating Station, General: The main car control in each car shall contain the devices required for specific operation mounted in a surface-mounted panel requiring no applied faceplate.
+COP shall have a brushed stainless steel finish.
 The main car operating panel shall be mounted in the return and comply with handicap requirements.
 Pushbuttons that illuminate using long lasting LED's shall be included for each floor served, and emergency buttons and switches shall be provided per code.
 Switches for car light and accessories shall be provided.
+Visual highlight is the standard equipped, integrated multimedia display.

-- B. Emergency Communications System: Integral phone system provided. - C. Auxiliary Operating Panel: - D. Column Mounted Car Riding Lantern: A car riding lantern shall be installed in the elevator cab and located in the entrance.
+- A. Emergency Communications System: Integral phone system provided.
+For improved accessibility, there are visual and acoustic confirmation for button inputs as well as a voice synthesizer for travel and floor announcements. - B, Column Mounted Car Riding Lantern: A car riding lantern shall be installed in the elevator cab and located in the entrance.
 The lantern, when illuminated, will indicate the intended direction of travel.
-The lantern will illuminate and a signal will sound when the car arrives at a floor where it will stop.
-The lantern shall remain illuminated until the door(s) begin to close. - E. Special Equipment: Not Applicable - F. Digital Services: Cloud-based IoT monitoring system comes standard with these options: None Selected
+The lantern will illuminate, and a signal will sound when the car arrives at a floor where it will stop.
+The lantern shall remain illuminated until the door(s) begin to close.

+- C. Special Equipment: Not Applicable - D. Digital Services: Cloud-based IoT monitoring system comes standard with these options: ADA Phone Code Compliant Cellular Connectivity - E. Digitally Native: Digital expansion for evolving ecosystem of digitally augmented services.
+DEP infotainment display comes standard.

-2.09 CONTROL SYSTEMS
+2.08 CONTROL SYSTEMS